August 15, 2019

 Thibodeau also participates locally at the annual Ploye Festival, International Muskie Derby, the Scarecrow Festival, the International Can-Am Crown Sled Dog Race, and the Greater Fort Kent Area Chamber of Commerce’s Arts and Crafts Fair.

-Thibodeau is a proud and active member of the Made in Aroostook organization (www.madeinaroostook.org) and Meet the County.
+Thibodeau is a proud and active member of the Made in Aroostook organization (www.madeinaroostook.org [link no longer available]) and Meet the County.

 Thibodeau's exhibit can be viewed during UMFK’s Blake Library hours.
 For more information on the exhibit or library hours, please contact Gallery Curator Sofia Birden at 834-7527.